-Hotel Nacional de Cuba stood as one of the premier destinations in the world.
-Its namesake cocktail perfectly captures the opulence of 1930s Havana.
-Plantation 5 Year Rum, House Apricot, Fresh Pineapple Juice, Fresh Lime Juice.
+The Hotel Nacional de Cuba stood as one of the premier destinations in the world.
+Its namesake cocktail captures the opulence of 1930s Havana.
+Plantation 5 Year Rum, House Apricot-Infused Brandy, Fresh Pineapple Juice, Fresh Lime Juice, Organic Cane Syrup.

 Cuba Libre $9

-Deconstructed and rebuilt to properly honor the spirited battle cry of the Spanish American freedom fighters.
-Fair Game Amber Rum, Fresh Lime Juice, Mexican Coca Cola.
+A classic rum and coke deconstructed and rebuilt to properly honor the spirited battle cry of the Spanish American freedom fighters.
+NC Fair Game Amber Rum, Fresh Lime Juice, Mexican Coca Cola.

-One of Cuba's oldest cocktails, drunk by the guerilla freedom fighters during the 10 Years War of Cuban independence.
-Served in the traditional clay cup handmade in Cuba.
-Fair Game No’lasses, Fresh Lime Juice, NC Wildflower Honey.
+Canchanchara was originally drunk by the guerilla freedom fighters during the 10 Years War of Cuban independence.
+Served in a clay cup handmade in Cuba.
+NC Fair Game Sorghum Cane Spirit, Fresh Lime Juice, Southern Honey.

-Brazil’s national cocktail, the Caipirinha is thought to have originated in Sao Paulo.
+Brazil’s national cocktail, the Caipirinha, is thought to have originated in São Paulo.
 Its name translates to “little countryside drink.”
-Leblon Cachaça, muddled limes, cane sugar.
+Leblon Cachaça, Muddled Limes, Organic Cane Syrup.

-Translating as “Daisy,” historian David Woodrich says that despite the many creation myths around what is now one of the world’s most famous and beloved cocktails, the Margarita is, at its heart, a classic “Daisy” cocktail, remade with Tequila instead of Brandy and popularized during Prohibition.
+Spanish for “Daisy,” this world-famous cocktail has many creation myths.
+But historian David Woodrich points out that at its heart, it is a classic Daisy cocktail, remade with Tequila instead of Brandy, popularized during Prohibition, and beloved ever since.
 Sauza Blue Silver Tequila, Cointreau, Fresh Lime Juice.

-Our Sazerac recipe draws inspiration from the original recipe created by Antoine Amédée Peychaud, a Creole apothecary who emigrated to New Orleans from the West Indies and set up shop in the French Quarter in the early 19th Century.
-Rittenhouse Rye Whiskey, Lucid Absinthe Supérieure, Organic Cane Sugar, Angostura Bitters.
+Our Sazerac recipe draws inspiration from the original recipe created by Antoine Amédée Peychaud, a Creole apothecary who emigrated to New Orleans from Haiti and set up shop in the French Quarter in the early 19th Century.
+Bulleit Rye Whiskey, Lucid Absinthe Supérieure, Organic Cane Sugar, Angostura Bitters.